 - An abstract that summarizes the invention.

-To obtain a patent, the application must go through a rigorous examination process at the United States Patent and Trademark Office (USPTO).
+To obtain a patent, the application must go through a rigorous examination process at the concerned patent office of that country.
+For example, in United States, it is United States Patent and Trademark Office (USPTO).
 The USPTO will examine the application to ensure that the invention is novel, non-obvious, and useful.
 The examination process can take several years and may involve multiple rounds of review and amendments to the application.

 Why Conduct a Patent Search?

 Conducting a patent search is a critical step in the patent application process.
 Here are some reasons why:

 - Avoid infringement lawsuits: Conducting a patent search can help you identify existing patents and patent applications that may cover similar inventions or technology.
 If you file a patent application without conducting a search, you risk infringing on the rights of the patent holders, which could result in costly lawsuits.